prezi/dashboard-controller/README.md

   - Receives url from master and loads url in a browser.
   - Compatible with OS X and Linux operating systems with Google Chrome installed.
  - master
-  - Receives JSON from the webserver and passes JSON to proper slave.
+  - Receives JSON from the user input.
+  - Parses the input and passes JSON to proper slave.
   - Compatible with OS X.
- - webserver
-  - Receives JSON from user input and passes JSON to master.
-  - Compatible with OS X.

 Set Up
 ------------------

 If you are not familiar with Go and run into trouble with the following instructions, please visit  ["How to Write Go Code"](https://golang.org/doc/code.html) for more details.
 In particular, pay attention to the GOPATH environment variable.

-####Webserver and Master
+####Master
 ------------------

 You will need [Go](https://golang.org/) installed to run and/or compile the source code.
-Clone this repository to the machine(s) that will run the master and/or webserver.
+Clone this repository to the machine that will run the master.

 To run the code from the cloned repository directory,

     dashboard-controller$ go run src/master/master.go

-And for the webserver,

-    dashboard-controller$ go run src/webserver/webserver.go

-(There is currently a bug where the webserver must be run from the root directory to ensure the correct path to "form.html".)
+(There is currently a bug where the master must be run from the root directory to ensure the correct path to "form.html".)

 ####Slave
 ------------------